 Following the southwestern edge of Vancouver Island in British Columbia, the West Coast Trail is a 48-mile long distance path frequently rated as one of the world’s best hiking trails.
 It is also one of North America’s toughest treks with uneven terrain requiring hikers to wade through rivers, negotiate steep slopes and climb ladders.

 However, hikers are rewarded with breathtaking scenery while walking through the trail’s stunning forests, beaches and cliff.

-Arizona’s colossal Grand Canyon is 277 miles long, up to 18 miles wide in some places and a mile deep.
+A list of the best hikes in North America could not be complete without Arizona’s colossal Grand Canyon, which is 277 miles long, up to 18 miles wide in some places and a mile deep.
 Carved by the Colorado River, the magnificently vast and rigorous landscape of this steep-sided canyon is a trekkers paradise as well as one of North America’s most recognisable landmarks.

 Two of the most popular trails here are the South Kaibab Trail and the Bright Angel Trail, both boasting spectacular views of the Grand Canyon in all its glory.